Kingxukai/linux/Documentation/arch/arm/samsung/overview.rst

 Introduction
 ------------

-  The Samsung range of ARM SoCs spans many similar devices, from the initial ARM9 through to the newest ARM cores.
-This document shows an overview of the current kernel support, how to use it and where to find the code that supports this.
+  The Samsung range of ARM SoCs spans many similar devices, from the woke initial ARM9 through to the woke newest ARM cores.
+This document shows an overview of the woke current kernel support, how to use it and where to find the woke code that supports this.

   The currently supported SoCs are: